 MuslimARC address intracommunity racism and racism/Islamophobia targeting Muslims and Muslims of color

-Although the term Islamophobia* has crept into the vernacular post-9/11, the roots of the concept are tied to historical forms of oppression and racism, including anti-black racism, xenophobia, antisemitism, and homophobia.
-As the first and only national donor collaborative dedicated to serving Muslim, Arab, and South Asian (MASA) communities in the U.S., the RISE Together Fund (RTF) has learned and shared some critical lessons about the history and depth of Islamophobia since our founding in 2008.
+Although the term Islamophobia* has crept into the vernacular post-9/11, the roots of the concept are tied to historical forms of oppression and racism, including anti-Black racism, xenophobia, antisemitism, and homophobia.
+As the first and only national donor collaborative dedicated to serving Black/African, Arab, Middle Eastern, Muslim, and South Asian (BAMEMSA) communities in the U.S., the RISE Together Fund (RTF) has learned and shared some critical lessons about the history and depth of Islamophobia since our founding in 2008.
 Read on to explore some of our lessons learned:

 What Islamophobia Is: